stacs-srg/valipop/docs/usage/configuration/config-reference.md

 </dt>

 <dd markdown="1">
-The minimum time interval the child must have been concieved at before their birth.
+The minimum time interval the child must have been conceived at before their birth.
 This is a Java period string of the form `P<year>Y<month>M<day>D`.

 Defaults to `P147D` (147 days).
 </dd>